paketo-buildpacks/tiny-builder/README.md

 # Paketo Tiny Builder

-This builder uses a Tiny base image (bionic build image, distroless run image) with buildpacks for Java Native Image and Go.
+This builder uses a Tiny base image (bionic build image, distroless-like run image) with buildpacks for Java Native Image and Go.

 To see which versions of build and run images, buildpacks, and the lifecycle